Table of Contents

-- It makes sense to include a wider variety of samples within one pack to appeal to a bigger audience.
-For example, you could offer loop and one-shot samples to maximize versatility.
+- It makes sense to include a wider variety of samples or presets within one pack to appeal to a bigger audience.
+For example, you could offer loop packs and one-shot samples to maximize versatility.

 - Including information about the key and tempo of each sample can be very helpful for buyers looking for specific sounds.

 - Provide clear instructions and explanations on how to use the samples.

 - Create audio demos to give potential buyers a clear idea of what it can be used for.